-This leaflet is for women who have been told that they have a high risk of breast cancer because of their family history, and wish to discuss the use of Tamoxifen, Raloxifene, or aromatase inhibitors such as Anastrozole to decrease their risk.
-Having a high risk of developing breast cancer means a lifetime risk which is 1 in 3 (approximately 30%) or higher.
+This leaflet is for women who have a high lifetime risk of breast cancer and wish to discuss the use of medicines to reduce this.
+Medicines such as Tamoxifen, Raloxifene, or aromatase inhibitors such as Anastrozole can be taken to reduce the chance of developing breast cancer.
+Having a high risk means a lifetime chance of developing breast cancer which is one in three (approximately 30%) or higher.